BIM2SIM/bim2sim/docs/source/concepts/sim_settings.md

 ## Want to set up your own workflow?
-The pre-implemented workflows hold the needed settings for the simulation with the pre implemented Plugins.
+The pre-implemented workflows hold the needed settings for the simulation with the pre-implemented Plugins.
 For further customization you can add your own Workflow (from scratch or by inheriting from the existing ones) and add your own settings that you might miss from the existing ones.